Three principles guide Youth Ministry at FPC:

 High School Years

 During the high school years, FPC’s Youth Ministry seeks to build on the foundation of faith established in the middle school years.
 The development of a faith that is solid, anchored deep and able to guide our youth through their high school years, college years and beyond, is our goal.
 We are diligent in our efforts to turn the immature faith that was forged earlier into a deep, lifelong, abiding faith.
-The focus of our high school ministry is in small discipleship groups and personal ministry.
+The focus of our high school ministry is on small discipleship groups and personal ministry.
 We encourage our youth to be part of the church in deeper ways during their junior and senior years.
-In order for this to occur, they must have a ministry of their own and a rock solid relationship with caring adults and peers.
+For this to occur, they must have a ministry of their own and a rock-solid relationship with caring adults and peers.